fnino-dev/spotifygpt/README.md

 - Source code lives in `src/spotifygpt`.
 - Tests live in `tests/`.

+## License

+This project is licensed under the GNU General Public License v3.0.

-## Trademark Notice
+## Trademark

 "SpotifyGPT" is a project name and trademark of its author.
-This license does not grant permission to use the name "SpotifyGPT" for commercial or promotional purposes without explicit permission.
+Use of the name "SpotifyGPT" for commercial purposes is not permitted without explicit written permission, even if the code is reused under the GPLv3 license.